DeepHiveMind/Covid19_command_center_DataPlatform/README.md

   - public health experts
  to assess, monitoring and understanding the rapidly evolving situation of COVID-19; and make data-driven decisions.

-Primarily it is based on datasource -
+## Covid-19 Datasets & related Observations

+**Primary Source of Covid-19 datasource -**
-  - AWS Covid19 Dataset (Please refer the section **Landing Zone: S3 raw CSVs**)
+**Covid19 Dataset maintained in AWS S3 by starschema** (Please refer the section **Landing Zone: S3 raw CSVs**).
+It encompasses datasets, such as

-## Datasets & related Observations
+  - US COVID-19 testing and mortality
+  - Global demographic data
+  - ACAPS public health restriction data
+  - Global data on healthcare providers
+  - Forecasts from IHME
+  - US healthcare capacity by state, 2018
+  - Detailed data on New York City

 Please refer to the section at the bottom of the README for **Original Credits for Dataset** to attribute Credit to original data flow creator - Allan Walker - and related details.

  *I wish to share couple of observerations* -